SweetMeSoft/KmpLibrary/docs/index.md

 # SweetMeSoft KMP Library

 Welcome to the official documentation of SweetMeSoft KMP Library!
-A complete multiplatform library for Kotlin that allows you to create native applications for Android, iOS and Desktop with a shared codebase.
+A complete multiplatform library for Kotlin that allows you to create native applications for Android and iOS with a shared codebase.

 ## What is SweetMeSoft KMP Library?